 NARRATRICE

 Then the illusionist Philippe Soupault introduced himself.
-He released five balloons on which were written identities of those that needed bursting: a pope, Benoit XV; a man of war, Pétain; a statesman, Clemenceau; a woman of letters, Mme Rachilde; and Cocteau, the first to die, pierced by the surrealist poet’s blade
+He released five balloons on which were written the identities of those that needed bursting: a pope, Benoit XV; a man of war, Pétain; a statesman, Clemenceau; a woman of letters, Mme Rachilde; and Cocteau, the first to die, pierced by the surrealist poet’s blade.

 The crowd went wild, hurling tomatoes, carrots, turnips and oranges.